differentialprivacy/differentialprivacy/_posts/2020-10-16-diffix-attack.md

 #### The Cohen--Nissim Attack ####

-Instead of specifying each row with a separate condition, the Cohen--Nissim attack uses an ad hoc *hash function* to extract entropy from the data itself in order to systematically choose the needed subsets.
+Instead of specifying each row with a separate condition, the Cohen--Nissim attack[[CN18]](https://arxiv.org/abs/1810.05692) uses an ad hoc *hash function* to extract entropy from the data itself in order to systematically choose the needed subsets.
 Suppose we have a list of the values in the database's  `clientId` column, and we want to recover the `loanStatus` secret bit.
 Rather than explicitly enumerating the `clientId`s for a random subset of the rows to include in each query, we can write a boolean-valued function which evaluates to true on about half of the `clientId`s and ask Diffix to include only the rows for which the condition is true.
 In this way, instead of first choosing a subset of rows and then asking Diffix about those rows, we choose this function and use its evaluation to specify our random subset.

 After some experimentation with the language restrictions, Cohen and Nissim settled on the following: